solana-foundation/developer-content/docs/programs/anchor/cpi.md

 The `lib.rs` file includes a single `sol_transfer` instruction.
-When the `sol_transfer` instruction on the Anchor program is invoked, the program internally invokes the transfer instruction on the System Program.
+When the `sol_transfer` instruction on the Anchor program is invoked, the program internally invokes the transfer instruction of the System Program.

 ```rs filename="lib.rs" /sol_transfer/ /transfer/ {23}
 use anchor_lang::prelude::*;